The 2017 Yale Young African Scholars application is now closed.

 - Completed application form - The application can be found online and must be filled out by the applicant.

-- One teacher recommendation letter - The recommendation letter must be written and submitted by a teacher through a link that will be provided via email.
-Alternatively, the teacher may email the letter to firstname.lastname@example.org and we will upload it to the student’s application.
-Applicants should ask a teacher at their school who knows them well and has taught them in an academic subject to write the recommendation letter.
+- One teacher recommendation letter - The recommendation must be written and submitted by a teacher through a link that will be provided via email.
+Alternatively, the teacher may email a letter to email@example.com and we will upload it to the student’s application.
+Letters must be sent in PDF (.pdf) format and placed on institutional letterhead with signature, if possible.
+Applicants should request the recommendation from a teacher at their school who knows them well and has taught them in an academic subject.
+The recommendation must be received by 16 March 2017.

 - Applicant’s official transcript - The student may upload their own transcript (or for Zimbabwe, their O-level exam results) to their application.
 A student transcript is an official document provided by the school and includes the applicant’s list of courses and grades received.